-(Check the weight on the package of your melt and pour soap base to confirm.)
+Of course, you’ll want to check the weight on the package of your melt and pour soap base to confirm.

 Many manufacturers also sell melt and pour soap base in 5 pound blocks.
 If you really go for it and buy a 5 pound block, you’ll end up with 20 finished bars of soap!